 These symptoms can be indicative of a few different disorders and are often overlooked by doctors, but more and more people are starting to realize that a combination of these could indicate the onset of adrenal fatigue, also known as adrenal insufficiency.

 And if you have adrenal fatigue, it can also be a major cause of excess fat storage and low energy levels.
-So, let’s talk about exactly what your adrenal glands do and how you can overcome adrenal fatigue in three simple steps.
+Luckily, you can heal adrenal fatigue with three simple steps: dieting, taking supplements and reducing stress.
+So, let’s talk about exactly what your adrenal glands do and how you can overcome adrenal fatigue in these three simple steps.